 - Overseas assets – all sorts of complications here.

 - Where the deceased may not be “domiciled” in the UK different tax rules may apply.
+A strong clue is that the father of the deceased was born abroad and not of English parentage.

 Maybe you don’t need to get a probate quote as you can deal with much of the work yourself.
 But perhaps you want to clarify a few points and get a final check, just to be sure?
 We can help…